Down Syndrome (Trisomy 21): Speech Therapy Support

 - Drooling related to lip hypotonia

-Orality support is part of early speech therapy intervention.
+Support for oral skills is part of early speech therapy management.

-Speech therapy intervention should begin from the first months of life: parental guidance, orality stimulation, communication awakening.
-The earlier the intervention, the better the results.
+Speech therapy should begin as early as the first months of life: parental guidance, stimulation of oral skills, awakening to communication.
+The earlier the intervention, the better the outcomes.

 - Systematic visual supports: images, pictograms, signs